tarwn/lessthandot-hugo/blogs/content/posts/2012-05-25-catching-the-output-of-your.md

   <a href="/wp-content/uploads/users/axel8s/OUTPUT2.png?mtime=1337954220"><img alt="" src="/wp-content/uploads/users/axel8s/OUTPUT2.png?mtime=1337954220" width="621" height="84" /></a>
 </div>

 So as you can see, using the OUTPUT clause can be a very effective way of logging changes to the data.
 The biggest disadvantage is when somebody is updating the data with a direct query.
-But in a production system this shouldn&#8217;t be the case.
+But in a production system this shouldn't be the case.